Homemade tonic water made from citrus, barks, herbs, spices, and simple syrup.

 Flavor add-ins: Try adding 1 teaspoon to 1 tablespoon of some of the following items: lavender buds, star anise, juniper berries, allspice berries, or cardamom.

-Store tonic water in the fridge up to a month or freeze part of it for later use.
+Store tonic water concentrate (without soda water) in the fridge up to a month or freeze for later use.

 You can use store-bought simple syrup if you prefer.